 What is acceptable for a few, isn't acceptable for all.
 To take part in fashion whilst not wanting overtly sexual and lacking style, you've got to remember what type of cleavage is suitable and be aware of what designs suit you?

 If you've got an exciting event to go to you need to understand if you've got the cleavage balance perfect, then call your girlfriend and male friend over to see their reaction.
-A mixture of male and feminine reactions should allow you to recognize whether or not you’ve over-stepped the mark or fallen short of it by a mile.
+A mixture of male and feminine reactions should allow you to recognise whether or not you’ve over-stepped the mark or fallen short of it by a mile.